 I make skeletons that are able to walk on the wind, so they don’t have to eat.
 Eventually I want to put these animals out in herds on the beaches, so they will live their own lives.

 Theo Jansen, Dornob.

-Driven by his interest in unconventional technical constructions and the mechanism of evolution, a Dutch contemporary artist born in 1948 with a talent for both physics and art, decided to create his fantastic creatures one day and develop as an artist.
+Driven by his interest in unconventional technical constructions and the mechanism of evolution, Theo Jansen born in 1948 with a talent for both physics and art, created his fantastic creatures one day and developed as an artist.

 Even in the absence of wind, some of Jansen’s animals are so sophisticated that they can store air pressure in order to propel themselves or are able to detect when they are entering the water and moving out of it.
 He strives to equip his beautiful monsters with their own intelligence to manage to avoid obstacles, by changing their course when one is detected, such as the sea itself.
 Although the skeletons are clearly recognizable as artificial, they still evoke the organic walking and motor skills of long-legged insects or caterpillars.
 Basic Strandbeest design uses multiple pairs of these legs set on a central crankshaft, which produces a galloping-herd effect.

 The majority of the Jansen’s animals carry Latin titles that often refer to a specific animal (Mulus, 2017), insect (Chalibs, 2018), animal or human body part (Umerus, 2009) or just a Latin noun, adjective or verb (Percipiere Excelsus, 2006).
 The names’ meanings are connected to each beast’s movement or method of creation.